35 Airspeed Definitions & Measurement

 Measuring Static Pressure

 The static pressure is always more challenging to measure accurately because its value is relatively smaller and measured on the airplane’s outer skin, usually at a location where the local static pressure is close to the ambient static pressure.
 However, there can be no point on the surface where the local static pressure exactly equals the static pressure in the free-stream flow.
-Therefore, the static pressure measurement available to the ASI is always in error to a lesser or greater degree, which is called static position error or SPE.
+Therefore, the static pressure measurement available to the ASI is always in error to a lesser or greater degree, which is called the static position error or SPE.

 Static vents on the side of the nose of an airplane.
 Notice the multiple separate vents for redundancy if one or more vents become blocked.